SCIENCE & RESEARCH

 A three phased analytical approach was used to develop DNAm PhenoAge calculations.
 PhenoAge was developed using NHANES III training data and employed a proportional hazard penalized regression model to narrow 42 biomarkers to 9 biomarkers and chronological age.
 To learn more, click here.

-Can Biological Age Be Reversed?
+Can Biological Age be reversed?

 The short answer is YES—and it’s why DNAm testing is so helpful.
 In simple terms, the process of adding methyl groups “tags” DNA.
 The pattern of these tags change during the course of our lifetime, especially as we make various lifestyle changes or incorporate a new longevity therapy.
 With DNAm testing, we can track these pattern changes and interpret our biological age over time.
 This is helpful to determine your personal rate of aging, as well as the effectiveness of any lifestyle changes or longevity interventions.